tenortim/k8s_isi_provisioner/README.md

 `kubectl create -f pod.yaml`

-If you need to create exports in an access zone other than the System zone, set the ISI\_ZONE environment variable in pod.yaml.
+In version 2 of the provisioner, the pod comfiguration is generic and all configuration (cluster, accounts, access zone, quotas etc.) are defined at the storage class level, so a single provisioner instance can configure volumes in multiple different access zones on multiple clusters.

 ___
-Create the isilon storage class using the class.yaml file
+Create at least one isilon storage class using the class.yaml file as a template for the class

 `oc create -f class.yaml`